liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

    **Notes:** The default value is MODIFIED_GS.

-   This option is available only for the ARKSPGMR linear solver.
+   This option is available only for the ARKSPGMR and ARKSPFGMR linear solvers.